Alaska Premera Rural Health Care Grant

-The Rural Health Care Fund provides grants that help to provide access to quality healthcare in rural Alaska communities as demonstrated by evidenced-based research.
+The Premera Rural Health Care Grant provides funding for projects that help to provide access to quality healthcare in rural Alaska communities as demonstrated by evidenced-based research.

 Preference will be given to projects that: